top of page

 Mar 112 min read

-Weight‑loss drugs can be incredibly effective, but they do not protect muscle , and muscle is one of the most important predictors of healthy aging.
 Up to 40% of the weight lost can be lean mass, including muscle.
-This is much higher than the typical age‑related decline, which is about 8% per decade .
+This is much higher than the typical age‑related decline, which is about 8% per decade.
 Muscle loss is especially concerning for mature women because they are already at higher risk for: Age‑related muscle loss Osteoporosis Frailty and falls Slower metabolism.
-Why
+Why women on weight loss drugs need resistance exercises Mature women taking weight‑loss drugs need resistance training.
+Muscle is essential for strength,

 Suzannah Taylor